manyducksco/borf/README.md

 This is a monorepo for the Woof JS framework.
 It is managed using [lerna](https://lerna.js.org/).

+## Framework Goals

+- Be possible for an average programmer to read and understand
+- Support common use cases without relying on third party libraries (routing, state management, unit testing)

 ## Core Packages

 - [`@woofjs/client`](./packages/client/README.md): Create single page apps that run in the browser